laravel/docs/security.md

 	if (Auth::attempt(array('email' => $email, 'password' => $password)))
 	{
-		// The user's credentials are valid...
+		return Redirect::intended('dashboard');
 	}

 Take note that `email` is not a required option, it is merely used for example.
 You should use whatever column name corresponds to a "username" in your database.
+The `Redirect::intended` function will redirect the user to the URL they were trying to access before being caught by the authentication filter.
+A fallback URI may be given to this method in case the intended destination is not available.

 If you would like to provide "remember me" functionality in your application, you may pass `true` as the second argument to the `attempt` method, which will keep the user authenticated indefinitely (or until they manually logout):